Bailieborough Poetry Prize 2019 is open…

 - Each poem must not exceed 50 lines, and should be typed, single-spaced.

-- The competition is open to anybody who has reached their 18th birthday by the closing date of the competition.
+- The competition is open to anybody who has reached their 18th birthday by the 6th September 2019.

 - Up to three poems may be submitted per entry.
 You may submit as many entries as you wish.
 A fee of €5 per poem or 3 poems for €10 is payable.
 Payment should be made via the PayPal button.